Critical-Infrastructure-Systems-Lab/DHALSIM/doc/installation.rst

 Manual installation
 -------------------
 DHALSIM can also be installed manually for other Ubuntu versions.
-To this end you can use the following instructions.
+To this end, you can use the following instructions.

 Python and pip
 ~~~~~~~~~~~~~~~~~~~~~~~~